Tincho3604/Budgets_Web_App/README.md

 ## Built with 🛠️

-_Mention the tools you used to create your project_
+_The tools I used to create this project_
 * [Node.js] (https://nodejs.org) - Runtime environment for JavaScript.
 * [Express] (https://expressjs.com) - Infrastructure of the web application.
 * [MySql] (https://www.mysql.com/) - Relational database for the application.